jeffheaton/aifh/vol1/r-examples/README.md

 AIFH Vol1  - R Code Examples
 ====
-This folder contains the Java examples for AIFH Volume 1.
+This folder contains the R examples for AIFH Volume 1.
 To run one of the R examples, from the command line, use the following command.
 This would run the readCSV example.
 ```
 r CMD BATCH ./readCSV.R